 When you’re looking to repurpose your content or create something from scratch it’s not necessary to have an interest in the subject, but it sure helps.

 The result is this drum sample landing page.

 This page is now ranking on the first page for many of the target keywords we set out to rank for.
-It receives hundreds of visitors a month who also download the sample packs.
-That’s hundreds of people, each month, who see the University brand and interact with a tool created by the academic staff that wouldn’t otherwise.
+It receives thousands of visits a month who also download the sample packs.
+That’s thousands of people, each month, who see the University brand and interact with a tool created by the academic staff who wouldn’t otherwise see us.

 In November 2020 the page received x4 my initial target for traffic and in December 2020 it was x7.